hugohadfield/kalmangrad/README.md

 - **Higher-Order Derivative Estimation**: Compute derivatives up to any specified order.
 - **Robust to Noise**: Uses Bayesian filtering to mitigate the effects of noise in the data.
 - **Flexible Time Steps**: Handles non-uniformly sampled data with automatic time step adjustment.
-- **Easy Integration**: Modular functions that can be integrated into existing projects.
+- **Easy Integration**: Its simple API allows for easy integration into existing projects.
+- **Few Dependencies**: Requires only NumPy and the BayesFilter package (which is turn just needs NumPy).

 ## Installation